InnerSourceCommons/innersourcecommons.org/content/about/sponsors.md

 There are two ways to sponsor the InnerSource Commons community:

-**Become a Partner**
-For organizations leading the InnerSource movement in the world.
+**Become a Partner**: For organizations leading the InnerSource movement in the world.

 Benefits include:
 - Representation on the ISC Industry Advisory Board